why, who, & how to go vegan (for morality, wellness & sustainability)

 2) Vitamin D: available from the freaking sun!
 The more sun grown something is (especially mushroom) the more D it has; you do NOT have to get it only from dairy!

-3) Vitamin K2: specifically MK-4 lacking in plant based diet unless you have fermented foods epsecially soy like natto / miso / tempe.
+3) Vitamin K2: specifically MK-4 lacking in plant based diet unless you have fermented foods especially soy like natto / miso / tempe.
 By the way soy does NOT raise estrogen, dairy does (duh.. it's from a female cow).

 (yes he immediately grew boobies)

-7) zinc: i never heard of this as a vegan issue before, but most foods that contain iron also contain zinc so should be k 🙂
+7) zinc: i never heard of this as a vegan issue before, but most foods that contain iron also contain zinc so should be k 🙂 Anyway when in doubt: seamoss.
+There are many herbs with plenty of minerals too: burdock root, marshmallow root, liquorice root, and dandelion (especially root).

 8) calcium: there are too many options such as chia (5 times the amount in milk), almond, cabbage family (including broccoli & bok choy), and tofu made with calcium sulfate.

-10) complete protein especially by quinoa, hempseed, chia, buckwheat, and brown rice & beans combo.
+9) complete protein especially by quinoa, hempseed, chia, buckwheat, and brown rice & beans combo.

-11) minimize non organic foods especially the Dirty Dozen (need a lot of chemicals to prevent pests & weeds): strawberry, apple, grape, peach, nectarine, tomato, potato, kale, spinach, cherry, pear, and celery because they kill good bacteria which the body is composed more than human cells, and have low life force.
+10) minimize non organic foods especially the Dirty Dozen (need a lot of chemicals to prevent pests & weeds): strawberry, apple, grape, peach, nectarine, tomato, potato, kale, spinach, cherry, pear, and celery because they kill good bacteria which the body is composed more than human cells, and have low life force.

 Also avoid conventionally grown wheat as glyphosate (a deadly chemical) is usually used as pesticide and to make it easy to harvest, replacing it with crono grains (preferably organic) such as oat, buckwheat, millet, quinoa, amaranth, sorghum, teff and, rice which are gluten free, and others such as barley and rye which are nutrient dense.
-If not then get organic whole grain wheat at the very least.
+If not then get certified organic whole grain wheat at the very least.

-12) if possible, freshly plucked unwashed organic produce which you can get by growing indoors / in your patio / balcony or from a u-pick farm.
+11) if possible, freshly plucked unwashed organic produce which you can get by growing indoors / in your patio / balcony or from a u-pick farm.
 This is because 50% of nutrients (especially vitamins therefore bacteria) are lost 1 hour after plucking, and almost 100% (especially Vitamin C) after 1 week.
 Vitamins (especially C) is said to be lost also after freezing.

-15) never wash food after chopping it cause it easily loses its nutrients that way, and for conventionally grown foods (with pesticides and herbicides) scrub under cool running water then soak in water with sodium bicarbonate and lemon or salt and vinegar for a minimum of half an hour.
+12) never wash food after chopping it cause it easily loses its nutrients that way, and for conventionally grown foods (with pesticides and herbicides) scrub under cool running water then soak in water with sodium bicarbonate and lemon or salt and vinegar for a minimum of half an hour.

-No more than 20% should be processed / fun foods especially because those contain way too many calories and convert to unused energy (therefore fat) too quickly, which again makes you eat too much because they are addictive and make you feel hungry too soon.
+No more than 20% should be processed / fun foods especially because those contain way too many calories and convert to unused energy (therefore fat) too quickly, which again makes you eat too much because they are addictive and make you feel hungry too soon (sugar crash).
 The rest should be whole grains then nuts & seeds to minimize calorie intake and feel full for much longer.
-Some people however seem to survive fine on fruit alone, but I reckon that must be fresh & organic to retain good bacteria.

-If you must use added sugar then avoid normal table sugar (no matter how brown because still has virtually no minerals nor antioxidants) in favor of natural sugars such as stevia, monk fruit, or date sugar otherwise sugar alcohols such as xylitol, erythritol, or maltitol which do not harm the teeth nor disrubt the balance of gut bacteria aside from containing a fraction of the calories of table sugar.
+If you must use sugar then avoid normal table sugar (no matter how brown because still has virtually no minerals nor antioxidants) in favor of natural sugars such as stevia, monk fruit, or date sugar otherwise sugar alcohols such as xylitol, erythritol, or maltitol which do not harm the teeth nor disrubt the balance of gut bacteria aside from containing a fraction of the calories of table sugar.
 Otherwise as a last resort then go for jaggery, which has high bioavailability of iron, and a high amount of antioxidants due to the availability of molasses.

-Avoid refined vegetable oils especially seed oils high in linoleic acid (AKA PUFA: Poly Unsaturated Fatty Acids) as they are unstable and high in omega-6 which reduces omega-3 and cause oxidation (due to high heat and chemicals for processing) therefore cause weakness and inflamation.
+Avoid refined vegetable oils especially seed oils (e.g. sunflower / sesame oil) high in linoleic acid (AKA PUFA: Poly Unsaturated Fatty Acids) as they are unstable and high in omega-6 which reduces omega-3 and cause oxidation (due to high heat and chemicals for processing) therefore cause weakness and inflamation.
 Oils high in oleic acid (AKA MUFA: Mono Unsaturated Fatty Acids) are OK however.
 When it comes to cooking, the oil should be refined (higher burning point) but minimal, and still better not be PUFA.
 The best oils therefore are avocado, olive, coconut, and oleic sunflower, in descending order.

 However, minimizing any processed oil (including MUFA / oleic) is a good idea because any oil is still refined oil and never naturally found anywhere.
 For example one table spoon of olive oil may need 100 olives to be processed; it is a lot like drinking "fresh" fruit juice.
 Processed oils simply are too saturated which also implies excess calories, yes even more than meat fat itself!
 Also, did you know oil cannot mix with water, which the body is mostly made up of?

 LDL is really bad with excess sugar which breaks it down therefore triggers the body to create calcium carbonate as a defensive mechanism therefore clogging arteries.
-Get LDL from nuts, seeds (especially chia; 2 times the amount of omega-3 in salmon) or their butters (e.g. peanut butter), coconut, avocado, or algae such as seaweed (macroalgae).
+Get HDL from nuts, seeds (especially chia; 2 times the amount of omega-3 in salmon) or their butters (e.g. peanut butter), coconut, avocado, or algae such as seaweed (macroalgae).
 If not then from animal products such as pasture-fed cow ghee (a catalyst that multiplies chemical reaction especially for legumes up to 15 times for improved metabolism in liver), otherwise pasture-fed chicken egg especially its yolk.
 If not then from relatively healthy oils such as olive, coconut, and avocado oil.
 If not then from non-farm fish as a last resort.

 (the case with male chicks in the egg industry)